 When steam comes on contact with a cooler object, it condenses into water and loads all of the energy (needed to boil and steam the water) onto the cooler surface.
 This process heats up the microorganism cells with higher efficiency than would air and at an adequate temperature, causes the cell walls to breakdown and undergo irreversible coagulation.
 Due to the denaturation of enzymes and structural proteins that make up a microorganism’s cell, we can achieve successful sterility through steam.

 How does an autoclave work?

-Irrespective of whether it is a small tabletop unit or an industrial-sized bulk unit, all autoclaves operate using principles similar to those of a kitchen pressure cooker- that is, the chamber is sealed and all air within is replaced by steam.
+Irrespective of whether it is a small tabletop autoclave unit or an industrial-sized bulk autoclave unit, all steam autoclaves operate using principles similar to those of a kitchen pressure cooker- that is, the chamber is sealed and all air within is replaced by steam.

-Three factors are critical to ensure successful steam sterilization in an autoclave- time, temperature, and steam quality.
-To meet and execute these requirements, there are three phases to the autoclave process:
+Three factors are critical to ensure successful steam sterilization in an autoclave - time, temperature, and steam quality.
+To meet and execute these guidelines, there are three phases to the autoclave process:

-Under appropriate pressure and temperature, the steam can reach in even the smallest of crevices and can kill a vast majority of the microorganisms, making the item fully sterile and ready for reuse.
+Under appropriate pressure and temperature, the steam and steam sterilization can reach in even the smallest of crevices and can kill a vast majority of the microorganisms, waste, spores, and more - making the item fully sterile (disinfection) and ready for reuse.

 Important parts of an autoclave

 - Vessel: The vessel is the main body of the steam autoclave, consisting of an inner chamber and an outer jacket.
 Hospital autoclaves come with jacketed chambers where the jacket is filled with steam, effectively reducing the duration of a sterilization cycle.
 The jacket supplies temperature uniformity within the chamber, reduces the likelihood of wet packs, and minimizes wet steam detrimental to the sterilization process.